uccser/cs-field-guide/csfieldguide/curriculum_guides/content/en/apcsp/sections/the-internet.md

 ## Learning objectives

 The above chapter readings include specific knowledge for EK's marked in bold.
 Work to include unmarked learning objectives in the CS Field Guide is currently in progress.

 ### LO 6.1.1 Explain the abstractions in the Internet and how the Internet functions.

-{panel type="teacher-note" summary="Exclusion LO 6.1.1"}
+{panel type="teacher-note"}

 # EXCLUSION STATEMENT (for LO 6.1.1):

 Specific devices used to implement the abstractions in the Internet are beyond the scope of this course and the AP Exam.

 {panel end}